Susan Sutton Trio Reviews

 and Eddie Dunn,

 who share bass, returning members of the basic trio.
-When it comes to
+When it comes

-small-group jazz, familiarity breeds success rather than contempt, or
+small-group jazz, familiarity breeds success rather than contempt,

 it should and it does with this group.
-This album is available only on
+This album is available only

 cassette from Sutton. -- Dave Nathan